 Step 5: Stir Thoroughly

-You want the espresso and the creamer to fully combine.
-No separation.
-No lingering streaks.
+This is the most satisfying step, where you just stir.
+You want the espresso and the creamer to fully combine where there's no separation or lingering streaks.

-The sweetness should balance the boldness.
-The foam should integrate into silky smoothness.
+The sweetness should balance the boldness, while the foam should integrate into silky smoothness.

-When the color turns into a warm, creamy brown—that’s your moment.
+When the color turns into a warm, creamy brown, that's when you know that your masterpiece is completed.

 Step 6: Taste Test

+Lift the glass, and take a sip.
 The creaminess and sweetness combine beautifully with the strong, bold espresso.
-It’s smooth but not sugary.
-Rich but not overwhelming.
+It’s smooth but not sugary, and rich but not overwhelming.

 Recommendations for Making This Iced Latte Even Better